Throw-in: Long throws

+Flip throws

-An uncommon but effective technique for delivering a faster than usual throw is the flip throw (notably employed in recent years by, among others, Estonian player Risto Kallaste, and Icelander Steinþór Freyr Þorsteinsson): in it the player, during the run-up, plants the ball on the ground, flips over it, and uses the momentum gained from the flip to increase the velocity of the ball.
-American flip thrower Michael Lewis set a new Guinness World Record when he recorded a throw-in of 59.817 m in Frisco, Texas in April 2019.
+An uncommon but effective technique for delivering a faster than usual throw is the flip throw (notably employed in recent years by, among others, Estonian player Risto Kallaste, and Icelander Steinþór Freyr Þorsteinsson): in it the player, during the run-up, plants the ball on the ground, flips over it and uses the momentum gained from the flip to increase the velocity of the ball.
+American flip thrower Michael Lewis set a new Guinness World Record when he recorded a throw-in of 59.817 m in Frisco, Texas, in April 2019.
 British footballers Dave Challinor and Andy Legg are among the previous record holders.
 Iranian defender Milad Mohammadi made a failed attempt at a flip throw in the group-stage match against Spain at the 2018 FIFA World Cup; two years later, compatriot Nader Mohammadi scored using the technique in a domestic match (the goalkeeper touched the ball on its way in).

 Invention of the manoeuvre has been credited to Tony Hyndman, son of coach Schellas Hyndman, who had learned tumbling from his gymnast mother.

+Cork Kick Throw Ins

+Throw-ins in Cork Kick are different because of one key factor.
+In Cork Kick once the Cork is thrown back into play, it can be slapped at the other team's goal as long as it hasn't touched the ground.
+It can also just be dropped at the feet and kicked at the other teams goal.
+This make the game a lot more balanced, providing different ways to play in many situations.